UNIT 2 (WEEK 2): THE BASIC CONCEPTS OF BUSINESS ORGANIZATIONS

 ii.
 A company occupies a different moral position from the individual – The stigma attaching to the company for its actions will not necessarily translate directly into a stigma attaching to any individual.
 The company-as-cypher enables individuals to hide behind the facade of corporate personality.

-Regarding accountability please watch this very short and amusing video on YouTube: http://youtu.be/L9R-Wrpd8w8
+Regarding accountability please watch this very short and hopefully amusing video on YouTube: http://youtu.be/L9R-Wrpd8w8

 D. Unlimited Liability Companies